macloo/python-adv-web-apps/docs/scraping2.rst

 Our set of nested boxes actually begins with the page.
 Inside the page are several tables.
 Inside each table, we find rows, and inside each row, we find cells.
 Inside the second cell in each row, we find the name of a king.

+.. note:: The revised script will not work perfectly on `the Scottish monarchs page <https://en.wikipedia.org/wiki/List_of_Scottish_monarchs>`_ because the tables in that page are not formatted consistently.
+The first table on the page has the monarch’s name in the second column, but the other tables have it in the *first* column.

 Moving from page to page while scraping
 ---------------------------------------

 In chapter 12 of `Automate the Boring Stuff with Python <https://automatetheboringstuff.com/>`_ (second edition), Sweigart provides a script to scrape the XKCD comics website (“Project: Downloading All XKCD Comics”).
 The code in step 4, which is part of a longer while-loop, gets the URL from an element on the page that links to the previous comic.
-In this way, the script starts on the home page of the site, downloads one comic, and then moves to the previous day’s comic page and downloads the comic there.
-The script repeats this until all comics have been downloaded.
+In this way, the script **starts on the home page** of the site, downloads one comic, and then **moves to the previous day’s comic page** and downloads the comic there.
+The script repeats this, moving to the previous page each time, until all comics have been downloaded.

-This method is often exactly what you need to scrape the data that you want.
+.. note:: This method is often exactly what you need to scrape the data that you want.

 The trick is to determine exactly **how to get the URL** that leads to the next page to be scraped.